 - Heavy equipment injuries

 - Catastrophic injuries

 - Fatal workplace injuries and wrongful death claims

 Can I be fired for filing a workers’ compensation claim?

 In New Jersey, it is illegal to retaliate against an injured worker who files a workers’ compensation claim.
 The worker is legally protected from discrimination, harassment and wrongful termination.

-Still, because New Jersey is also an at-will employment state, an employer does not need to give reason for letting you go.
+Still, because New Jersey is also an at-will employment state, an employer does not need to give a reason for letting you go.
 Your employer may cite issues of slow business or changes in its employment needs, even if the underlying cause of termination was a workplace injury claim.
 To file a workers’ compensation claim, you have to have been working at the time of the injury.